Home

 Work

-I’m relatively proud of my other website, I’m glad to be glad that other people are reading it.
+I’m relatively proud of my other website, and I’m glad that people are reading it.

 It’s been strange taking on the responsibility of earning money.
 I’m no longer the obviously unemployed ex-grad student who would wander around lower Manhattan during the day while living with Adam last year.
 Though I only work 20-25 hours a week, I attend analysis three times a week, attend three 90 minute classes, and have three patient hours.
 So I’m pretty close to having 40 occupied hours a week, if not already there, if you include the time I need to do readings for class or write notes on them.
 I also spend a lot of time commuting.
 I spend about 90 minutes on the train five times a week, though some of those commutes are replaced by bike rides.
 Increasingly, though, I have been taking the train to and from analysis to maximize my energy and time for camming.
 I bike more on the weekends, when I’m going out for fun.